Windies skipper Brathwaite anxiously eyeing first class championship

 Formerly Guyana Jaguars, the Georgetown-based franchise was renamed earlier this month by the Guyana Cricket Board.

-Brathwaite was part of a training session on Thursday morning at Kensington Oval, where he was joined by other Test players Jomel Warrican, Chemar Holder and Shayne Moseley, under the guidance of new head coach Vasbert Drakes, and assistant Ryan Hinds.
+Brathwaite was part of a training session on Thursday morning at Kensington Oval, where he was joined by Test players Jomel Warrican, Chemar Holder, and Shayne Moseley under the guidance of new Head Coach Vasbert Drakes and assistant Ryan Hinds.

-The right-handed Brathwaite was among his side's leading scorers in the last season in 2019-20, gathering 468 runs while the left-handed Moseley also shone, scoring nearly 500 runs.
+The right-handed Brathwaite was among his side's leading scorers in the last season in 2019-2020, gathering 468 runs, while the left-handed Moseley also shone, scoring nearly 500 runs.

 “I really look forward to leading Barbados to some victories.”

-And while he failed to pass fifty on England's last tour of the Caribbean in 2019, Brathwaite said he was anxiously eyeing up the March 8-28 series in Antigua, Barbados and Grenada.
+And, while he failed to to pass 50 on England's last tour of the Caribbean in 2019, Brathwaite said he was anxiously eyeing up the March 8-28 series in Antigua, Barbados, and Grenada.

 “We're really looking forward to the Apex Test series.
 Every time we play against England it's always fantastic,” Brathwaite stressed.